indranil143/Real-or-AI-Generated-Face-Detection/README.md

 ## (Real-or-AI-Generated-Face-Detection)

 ## 📌Project Overview
 AI-generated images are now almost everywhere, making it crucial to detect them before misinformation spreads or you get catfished!! 🎭
+In the era of increasingly realistic synthetic media, being able to accurately identify AI-generated content is becoming vital for combating misinformation and maintaining digital trust.
 This repository showcases approaches to classifying facial images as either real or AI-generated (deepfake).
 The primary focus is on a robust deep learning model utilizing transfer learning with the powerful Xception network and K-Fold cross-validation.
 An alternative approach using a custom Convolutional Neural Network is also documented.

-In the era of increasingly realistic synthetic media, being able to accurately identify AI-generated content is becoming vital for combating misinformation and maintaining digital trust.
-This project aims to contribute to this effort by providing model implementations for this task.

 ## 👤 Problem Statement